Statutory rape: Romeo and Juliet laws

-Often, teenage couples engage in sexual conduct as part of an intimate relationship.
+Teenagers often engage in sexual conduct as part of an intimate relationship.
 This may occur before either participant has reached the age of consent, or after one has but the other has not.
 In the latter case, in most jurisdictions, the person who has reached the age of consent is guilty of statutory rape.
 In some jurisdictions, if two minors have sex with each other, they are both guilty of engaging in unlawful sex with the other person.
 The act itself is prima facie evidence of guilt when one participant is incapable of legally consenting.

-Many jurisdictions have passed so-called "Romeo and Juliet laws", which serve to reduce or eliminate the penalty of the crime in cases where the couple's age difference is minor and the sexual contact would not have been rape if both partners were legally able to give consent.
+Many jurisdictions have passed so-called "Romeo and Juliet laws" which serve to reduce or eliminate the penalty of the crime in cases where the couple's age difference is minor and the sexual contact would not have been rape if both partners were legally able to give consent.
 Such laws vary, but can include: